Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 (prelab-3)=
-# Pre-Lab 3: When Simulation Breaks Down (Read)
+# Pre-Lab 3: Improving the Robustness of Simulation (Read)

-Now that this text has covered a substantial amount of theory, it is important for the reader to consider malignant patterns in simulation, some of these malignant patterns can be discovered and removed with the methods discussed in {ref}`prelab-5`.
+Now that this text has covered a substantial amount of theory, it is important for the reader to consider malignant patterns and robustness in simulation, some of these malignant patterns can be discovered and removed with the methods discussed in this section and by using the more technological-focused solutions in {ref}`prelab-5`.

 This pre-lab builds on the knowledge and theory presented in these three papers: {cite:p}`barth2012typical` {cite:p}`robinson1999three`